 This weekend in Paris itinerary includes both touristy and non-touristy things to do.
 You can organize your day however you please and skip or add things that you see fit.
+If you decide to follow it, you will definitely hit up all the major attractions this magical city has to offer and will look back at a well-spent weekend in Paris.
 It is time to enjoy the magic of Paris in 48 short hours.

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)

 In This Post

 Day one is dedicated to visiting all the iconic Paris sights and do all the iconic Parisian activities.
 There are so many quintessential Paris sites that a whole day is needed to see them all.

 Enjoy a French Breakfast